Utah Surety Bonds Overview

 Learn more about all of these bonds in the expanded sections below.

-Utah License & Permit Bonds
+License & Permit Bonds

-Most Utah businesses need to get licensed and bonded, too.
+A majority of businesses in Utah need to get licensed.
+This often entails getting bonded as well.
 By getting bonded, these businesses guarantee to their clients that they will comply with Utah state’s regulations.
 Bonds also enable customers to take measures against businesses who act in dishonest ways, and to receive financial compensation for the losses they may have suffered.

-Construction bonds guarantee that contractors will perform their work according to the project's requirements, and in total compliance with Utah state regulations for contractors.
+Contract bonds guarantee that contractors will perform their work according to the project's requirements, and in total compliance with Utah state regulations for contractors.
 Whenever this is not the case, project owners can file a claim against these bonds and receive compensation.

-Surety Bond Cost in Utah
+How Much Does a Surety Bond Cost in Utah?

 The cost of your surety bond is determined on the basis of the type of bond you need and its amount.
 The bonding amount is the maximum coverage that a bond guarantees to its obligees.
 The cost of the bond, on the other hand, is only a percentage of that full amount.
 The cost is sometimes also referred to as the bond premium.

 Whenever someone applies for a bond, sureties consider their application and assess them on the basis of a number of factors, in order to determine a cost for the bond.

-Before making a final decision, sureties also take other factors into account, including:
+Before making a final decision, sureties may also take other factors into account, including: